lake-wg/authz/draft-ietf-lake-authz.md

   - v1 with MAC address = A2-A1-88-EE-97-75
   - v2 with MAC address = 28-0F-70-84-51-E4
   - v3 with MAC address = 39-63-C9-D0-5C-62
-- the access policy in W specifies, via a mapping of {ID_U, GatewayMACAddress} that device u1 can only join via gateway v3, i.e., the mapping is: {14, 39-63-C9-D0-5C-62}
+- the access policy in W specifies, via a mapping of shape (ID_U; MAC1, MAC2, ...) that device u1 can only join via gateway v3, i.e., the mapping is: (14; 39-63-C9-D0-5C-62)
 - W is able to map the PoP key of the gateways to their respective MAC addresses

 Execution: